 International Partner Sites:

 Emergency Medicine Department, Muhimbili National Hospital (MNH), Dar es Salaam, Tanzania.
 MNH opened the first public, full service ED in Tanzania in 2009, and now sees a daily volume of 150-200 patients (20% pediatrics).
+In 2021, a new dedicated pediatric emergency department opened on the same campus.
 Specialty clinics attend 1000 patients a day, and the hospital has a bed capacity of 1500 patients.
 All specialties are available at the MNH Campus including medical, surgical, cardiovascular, trauma, pediatrics, and psychiatry.
 Fellows wishing to treat patients will become licensed physicians in Tanzania.
 Medical licensure will be provided by the Medical Council of Tanzania for fellows wishing to treat patients.
-The Emergency Medicine Department at MNH has a total of 10 faculty (specialist in Emergency Medicine) who are available to provide mentorship.
+The Emergency Medicine Department at MNH is led by locally-trained specialists in Emergency Medicine who are available to provide mentorship.

 Hospital Regional de Escuintla, Escuintla, Guatemala.
-In a unique collaboration with the Department of Pediatrics at CMC, Emergency Medicine Faculty have developed an ultrasound training program for Escuintla's Pediatrics residents.
+In a unique collaboration between the Pediatrics department of the Hospital Regional de Escuintla, the Pediatrics and Emergency Medicine departments at CMC, we have developed an ultrasound training program for Escuintla's Pediatrics residents.
 In addition to ongoing ultrasound educational projects including "Train the trainer" courses for local pediatric attending physicians, CMC EM faculty are researching novel uses of ultrasound in low resource settings.
-Future goals include expanding ultrasound training to general surgery residents in Escuintla.
+We have also expanded ultrasound training to general surgery residents in Escuintla.

 Team Rubicon, USA